 The goal of the Children’s Houses is to foster a love of learning and gain an understanding of global citizenship.
 Students engage in opportunities to develop self-regulation, social awareness, peer relationships, and leadership.
 Prior to their kindergarten year, students attend a minimum of five half days per week with the option to attend two, three, or five full days per week.
 At the kindergarten level students attend five full days.

-Kindergarten children attend five full days at a cost of $8,456 for the year.
+Kindergarten children attend five full days.

 Parents may choose from the following program options for pre-Kindergarten children: